romainberger/circle-loading-svg/README.md

 Animation to draw a circle around an element (jQuery plugin).

-Basically a clone of the [circle-loading](https://github.com/romainberger/circle-loading) plugin I've made before, but with SVG.
+Basically a clone of the [circle-loading](https://github.com/romainberger/circle-loading) plugin I've made before, but with SVG instead of canvas.
 Why?
 Because the canvas version looks like cr*p on iPad / iPhone because of the aliasing.
-This one looks (hopefully) better.
+This one looks great.

 [Demo](http://romainberger.github.io/circle-loading-svg)